vigneshskv/Java-Learnings/Core Java/File/fileoperations.md

   - If the specified file in the constructor doesn'e exist, they will create the file and then wrtie data into it.

   **Cons:**
-  - Have manually insert "\n" in writer else all data will be written in single line.
+  - Programmer have to manually insert "\n"(line separator) in writer else all data will be written in single line.
+  - Different systems use different representation for line separator.

+## FileReader
+  '''java

+  FileReader fr = new FileReader(String filename);
+  FileReader fr = new FileReader(File f);

+  '''

+  Read textual/character data from the file.

+  **Cons:**
+  - Reads file character by character and not line by line.